Afflicted, Disabled or Handicapped Persons.

 (a) General Parking. - Any vehicle that is driven by or is transporting a person who is handicapped and that displays a distinguishing license plate, a removable windshield placard, or a temporary removable windshield placard may be parked for unlimited periods in parking zones restricted as to the length of time parking is permitted.
 This provision has no application to those zones or during times in which the stopping, parking, or standing of all vehicles is prohibited or which are reserved for special types of vehicles.
 Any qualifying vehicle may park in spaces designated as restricted to vehicles driven by or transporting the handicapped.

 (b) Handicapped Car Owners; Distinguishing License Plates. - If the handicapped person is a registered owner of a vehicle, the owner may apply for and display a distinguishing license plate.
 This license plate shall be issued for the normal fee applicable to standard license plates.
-Any vehicle owner who qualifies for a distinguishing license plate may also receive one removable windshield placard.
+Any vehicle owner who qualifies for a distinguishing license plate shall be notified by the Division at the time the plate is issued that the applicant is also eligible to receive one removable windshield placard and, upon request, shall be issued a placard at that time.

 (c) Handicapped Drivers and Passengers; Distinguishing Placards. - Handicapped Drivers and Passengers; Distinguishing Placards. - A handicapped person may apply for the issuance of a removable windshield placard or a temporary removable windshield placard.
 Upon request, one additional placard may be issued to applicants who do not have a distinguishing license plate.
 Any organization which, as determined and certified by the State Vocational Rehabilitation Agency, regularly transports handicapped persons may also apply.
 These organizations may receive one removable windshield placard for each transporting vehicle.
 When the removable windshield or temporary removable windshield placard is properly displayed, all parking rights and privileges extended to vehicles displaying a distinguishing license plate issued pursuant to subsection (b) shall apply.
 The removable windshield placard or the temporary removable windshield placard shall be displayed so that it may be viewed from the front and rear of the vehicle by hanging it from the front windshield rearview mirror of a vehicle using a parking space allowed for handicapped persons.
 When there is no inside rearview mirror, or when the placard cannot reasonably be hung from the rearview mirror by the handicapped person, the placard shall be displayed on the driver's side of the dashboard.
 A removable windshield placard placed on a motorized wheelchair or similar vehicle shall be displayed in a clearly visible location.
 The Division shall establish procedures for the issuance of the placards and may charge a fee sufficient to pay the actual cost of issuance, but in no event less than five dollars ($5.00) per placard.
 The Division shall issue a placard registration card with each placard issued to a handicapped person.
 The registration card shall bear the name of the person to whom the placard is issued, the person's address, the placard number, and an expiration date.
 The registration card shall be in the vehicle in which the placard is being used, and the person to whom the placard is issued shall be the operator or a passenger in the vehicle in which the placard is displayed.